karenpayneoregon/sql-basics/StudentHelpApp/readme.md

 ﻿## Introduction

+> **Note**
+> Information presented is for novice developers and seasoned developers in regards to being introduced to a basic level of Dapper and EF Core.

 When a developer begins to interact with data as a novice or student will look to storing data in a text file which has many drawbacks, then there are those who will use a database but unsure which of the many paths to take then there are those who want to experiment with different paths.

 Here there are three basic paths, working with json for a crude way to store data to using SQL-Server database where there are two paths, the first using [Dapper](https://www.learndapper.com/) and the second [EF Core](https://learn.microsoft.com/en-us/ef/core/).